ROBOT can convert tables to OWL format using templates. See

 >Cannotation on class expression: Annotates the class expression axiom created from the cell to the left with the cell value.
 The column to the left must be a

-Sometimes you want to include zero or more values in a single spreadsheet cell, for example when you want to allow for multiple annotations.
-If an annotation template string also contains
+Sometimes you want to include zero or more values in a single spreadsheet cell, for example when you want to allow for multiple annotations or have seperate logical axioms.
+If a template string also contains

 SPLIT=|, then ROBOT will use the